-Reading nooks and books have always played an important role in my life.
+Reading nooks and reading books have always played an important role in my life.
 My childhood was full of books and reading nooks.
 I have been surrounded by books, given books as gifts, encouraged to read and take care of my books.

 Virtually every room in the house in which I grew up had book shelves.
 My Father had a huge library where books were not only alphabetized but also arranged according to genre.
 I kid you not!
 We had masses of books and many reading nooks in which to while away hours.
 If you love to read books then you’ll love these ideas for clever reading nooks.

 My Father had a big reading chair, under a light, beside an antique writing desk and books were always piled on the floor on either side of the chair.
 Not that he was untidy; the piles were neat.
 But books were everywhere, ALL the time.
 Reading nooks were de rigeur.

-When I go to a house and there are no shelves, it doesn’t feel like a home.
+When I go to a house and there are no book shelves, it doesn’t feel like a home.
 A bit like not having a dog; a house is not a home without a dog.
 And so it is, for me, with books.
 It’s a wonderful thing to encourage literacy and reading.
 It’s also a wonderful thing to create reading nooks in special places or from disused spaces; like under stairs.

 Not only is under-used space given a new lease of life, but there’s snuggle value in curling up in a partially enclosed space.
 Don’t you think?

 Although sometimes all you need is a comfy chair.
 If you don’t have stairs – or the space underneath has been given up to a wine rack – you can use fabulous chairs as decor items AND reading nooks.
 Voila!
 Instant heaven.

 Don’t you feel wonderfully relaxed already?
 Grab a wine, and a good book, and re-la-xxx!!